-10 effective goal-setting and productive methods that will help you accomplish everything
+10 effective goal-setting and productivity tips that will help you accomplish everything (Updated!)

 With a plethora of goal setting articles, tips, tools and everyone offering their little bit of advice, it can get really confusing and that’s the last thing you need.

 There’s no magic formula.
 So reading countless number of books/articles isn’t gonna get you a winning formula.
 One where you’ll suddenly wake up and be mr or mrs super productive.

 It’s more about knowing what works for you, being disciplined and committed to it.

 Here are 10 things that I keep to: